-The County's elected and appointed officials considered many factors when setting the fiscal year 2011 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2012 budget and tax rates.
 Some key items that should be noted are as follows:

-- 1. Mineral and related taxable values rebounded this year.
+- 1. Mineral and related taxable values climbed again this year.
 Local real and personal property taxable values have remained relatively unchanged for the last several years.
-Overall, valuations increased 19.4% from last year's figures.
-The increase in valuations is primarily due to a scheduled change in a factor used to value mineral (oil & gas) reserves.
-This factor was included in legislation passed by the Texas state legislature at the urging of oil and gas interests which caused a dramatic decrease in values last year.
-For the 2011 budget, the Commissioners Court was able to reduce the total county tax rate by \$0.0649/\$100 valuation. - 2.
-Projected General Fund revenues are expected to fall about \$67,000 from last year, due to the decrease in that fund's allocation of the total tax rate.
-The Road and Bridge fund tax revenue is projected to increase by about \$324,000. - 3.
+Overall, valuations increased 8.5% from last year's figures.
+For the 2012 budget, the Commissioners Court was able to reduce the total county tax rate by \$0.041/\$100 valuation. - 2.
+Projected General Fund revenues are expected to increase about \$186,000 from last year, due primarily to the increase in mineral values not being completely offset by the tax rate decrease.
+Similarly, the Road and Bridge fund tax revenue is projected to increase by about \$89,575. - 3.
 The budget allows for 53 full-time positions (including elected officials) and 9 part-time positions, the same number of personnel as the previous year. - 4.
-Capital expenditures in the 2011 Road & Bridge Fund anticipate the replacement of another aging dump truck if a suitable used truck can be obtained at reasonable cost.
-The replacement of at least one motor grader is also anticipated.
+Capital expenditures in the 2012 Road & Bridge Fund anticipate the replacement of another aging dump truck if a suitable used truck can be obtained at reasonable cost.
+The replacement of at least one wheeled loader is also anticipated.
 The Commissioners Court has determined that keeping motor graders longer than the warranty period results in higher overall costs due to market factors affecting trade allowances.
 It seems that factory governmental pricing breaks follow the machine for a period of time, making them more attractive to independent contractors if they are traded within that period.
 Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved - 5.
-The agriculture industry and the oil industry in our area have had successful years but continue to be very unpredictable.
+The oil industry in our area has had successful years but continues to be very unpredictable, as has been the agriculture industry.
 These two industries remain the largest parts of our local business activity and the uncertainty that goes along with them makes it a challenge to accurately predict long-term economic and population numbers for Cochran County.
 The release of 2010 census figures confirmed that the population of Cochran County is declining rapidly, showing a 16.2% loss since the 2000 census.
 Efforts to help strengthen and expand existing business and industry are largely invisible, and progress in the area of economic development seems to be limited.